zmcj1/BoxheadConsoleGameEngine/README.md

 During this research I find the Windows console has great potential beyond your imagination!

-About 1 week ago, I wanted to restart and create a awesome Console library and share my skills with Windows Console.
+About 2 weeks ago, I wanted to restart and create a awesome Console library and share my skills with Windows Console.

 Make some intresting stuffs.